ubuntu/ubuntu-project-docs/docs/reference/exception-LandscapeUpdates.rst

 **DRAFT, DO NOT COMMENT ABOUT THIS YET - Andreas - Jan/2008**

-This document describes the policy for updating Landscape client packages in a stable supported distro, be it LTS or not.
+This document describes the policy for updating Landscape client packages in a stable supported distro, including LTS.

 Landscape is a commercial service from Canonical which periodically offers new features to its customers.
 Being a client-server product, the